 Kettlebell Kings Sport Series

-Like the Vulcan Absolutes, the Sport Series Kettlebells from Kettlebell Kings are single-piece steel, gravity cast kettlebells.
-There is no welding, no fillers like saw dust or ball bearings, and of course all bells in the series have the same dimensions.
-The handle diameter is the international standard at 35 mm, and every unit is guaranteed to be accurate to within 0.3 kilograms; which is fairly accurate, but not quite as accurate as the bulk of the Vulcan Absolutes.
+Like Vulcan Absolutes, the Sport Series from Kettlebell Kings are single-piece steel, gravity cast kettlebells.
+There is no welding, no fillers (like saw dust or ball bearings), and of course all bells in the series have the same dimensions.
+The handle diameter is the international standard at 35 mm, and every unit is guaranteed to be accurate within 0.3 kilograms; which is reasonably accurate.

-The KK Sports and the Vulcan Absolutes look very much alike, but they do have some noticeable differences that you should know about.
-The biggest difference between the two is the shape and size of the handle opening.
-Kettlebell Kings went with a smaller, more compact opening, the idea being easier hand insertion, with the goal being a more comfortable hand position in both the rack and overhead position.
-This is supposed to be a benefit, and it very well may be for athletes with smaller hands, but the larger opening of the Absolutes is better suited for me with my large hands, and probably will be more suited for any man with average-sized or larger hands.
+The Kettlebell King Sports and the Vulcan Absolutes look very much alike, but they do have some differences that you should know about.
+The most important difference between the two is the shape and size of the handle opening; or the window.
+Kettlebell Kings went with a smaller, more compact opening.
+The idea behind this is easier hand insertion, with the goal being a more comfortable hand position in both the rack and overhead position.

 Another difference between the KK Sports and the Vulcan Absolutes is the finish.
 Up until recently both were painted, but Vulcan is transitioning over to colored powder coat while Kettlebell Kings is still using paint.
 I guess it’s tough to maintain color consistency with paint for some reason, or at least it’s easier with powder coating.
-Doesn’t really matter why – finish material isn’t really that big of a deal anyway.
-If the smaller handle opening of the Sports appeals to you I certainly wouldn’t abandon them because they were painted versus powder coated.
+Doesn’t really matter why; finish material isn’t really that big of a deal anyway.

 Kettlebell Kings Sport example prices: